FarelMP/HLW8032_Library/README.md

 Current Coefficient     = 1
 - You can adjust the coefficient value

-for more information you can follow the link: https://www.lcsc.com/datasheet/lcsc_datasheet_2307271600_Hiliwei-Tech-HLW8032_C128023.pdf
+for more information you can follow the link:<br>
+https://www.lcsc.com/datasheet/lcsc_datasheet_2307271600_Hiliwei-Tech-HLW8032_C128023.pdf